-I have been receiving a lot of inquiries from individuals with disabilities regarding the upcoming stimulus payments and how they will affect their public benefits.
+I have been receiving a lot of inquiries from individuals with disabilities regarding the stimulus payments and how they will affect their public benefits.

 So here is what I know.